mbhiman/Programming-Notes/DSA/Sorting-Algorithms/BubbleSort.md

 # Bubble Sort

 Bubble Sort is an algorithm that sorts an array from the lowest value to the highest value.
+It repeatedly compares adjacent elements in the array and swaps them if they are in the wrong order.
+This process continues until the array is sorted.

 ## Algorithm:
 1. Go through the array, one value at a time.